 Though he always saw himself as a jazz drummer, Palmer is revered for establishing the backbeat that would define rock and roll—a strong knock on beats 2 and 4.
 He recalled clapping on these beats as a child following brass band drummers as they paraded through Treme, where he grew up.
 His home here, near the corner of North Claiborne and Dumaine, where neighborhood characters hung out by a barbershop and shoeshine stand, was surrounded by music (jazz icon Danny Barker called it a “swinging” corner).

 After serving in the army, Palmer enrolled in the Grunewald School of Music on the GI Bill.
-He was already an excellent drummer when he arrived.
-He left as one of the best in town, and quickly earned a seat in Dave Bartholomew’s band, New Orleans’ top rhythm and blues outfit.
-In 1949, members of that group, including Palmer, became the house band at the J&M Recording Studio.
+He was an excellent drummer when he arrived, and one of the best in town when he left, quickly earning a seat in bandleader Dave Bartholomew’s rhythm and blues outfit.
+In 1949, members of that prestigious group, including Palmer, became the house band at the J&M Recording Studio.

 In California, Palmer’s sight-reading acumen and versatility made him a studio ace.
 He drummed in Phil Spector’s wall of sound and Motown’s West Coast productions.
 After years of playing with everyone from Frank Sinatra to the Beach Boys to Dizzy Gillespie to Neil Young, he earned the unofficial title of “Most Recorded Drummer in History.”
 In 2000 he was in the first class of sidemen inducted into the Rock and Roll Hall of Fame.

 For more on the roots of rock ‘n’ roll in New Orleans, click here.

 For more on the scene along North Claiborne Avenue, click here.

 An overview of Palmer's career from vaudeville to J&M Studio to Los Angeles, where he became known as the "Most Recorded Drummer in History.